joelkuiper/Llamora/README.md

 [`src/llamora/settings.py`](./src/llamora/settings.py) for details.

 - **Data safety** If the user forgets both the password and the recovery token, all data is forever lost.
 This is by design, but it puts a heavy burden on the user and strays from the expected.

+## Repository Layout

+- `frontend/static/` holds the CSS, JavaScript, and image assets served by Quart.
+- `src/llamora/app/templates/` contains Jinja templates and partials referenced by the front end.
+- `config/` captures Dynaconf configuration that wires settings into the application at runtime.
 ---

 ## Running the App